Properly preparing for your colonic session will make a big difference. Most important – Relax, Breathe and Love yourself to Health!

 - Refined sugar

 Start a more liquid diet, such as pureed soups, smoothies, and green drinks.
-When you begin to “drink your meals” before Colon Hydrotherapy, you give your digestive system a much needed rest and it will begin to focus on release and detoxification.
-These are just suggestions to help make the process easier for you.
-If you live a busy lifestyle where you feel you don’t have allot of time to prepare for your colonic properly, we offer a 3-Day Preparation Package here…
+When you begin to “drink your meals” before Colon Hydrotherapy, you give your digestive system a much-needed rest and it will begin to focus on release and detoxification.
+These are suggestions to help make the process easier for you.
+If you live a busy lifestyle where you feel you don’t have a lot of time to prepare for your colonic properly, we offer a line of alkalinizing products called 7.2 that has Green Shakes (100% organic, raw, vegan and tasty!) plus supplements that help to alkalinize and balance you.
+This is a perfect alternative if you are too busy to make smoothies and green juices!

-(how early you start is up to you, but each day of preparation will assist your session)
+How early you start is up to you, but each day of preparation will greatly assist your session(s) Here are some suggestions on what foods to eat:

-- Eat lots of leafy greens and fruit
+- Eat lots of leafy greens, veggies, and fruit

-- Eat whole grains like Quinoa, Millet, Amaranth, Teff and Brown rice
+- If you want to eat grains and feel they do not cause health problems for you, eat only Gluten-Free whole grains like Quinoa, Millet, Amaranth, Teff and Brown rice

-- Eat simple, properly combined meals to make digestion more effective, which will help to reduce gas, bloating, and acid indigestion
+- Eat simple, properly combined meals to make digestion more efficient.
+This will help to reduce gas, bloating, and acid indigestion.
+For example, eat fruit alone and even melons away from other fruits!

-Note: Some people find avoiding all wheat and gluten products as well as dairy products is helpful for them to prepare for their series of colonics as well as throughout the duration of their series.
+Note: Some people find avoiding all wheat and gluten products, as well as dairy products, is helpful for them to best prepare for their series of colonics, as well as throughout the duration of their series.
 Also, avoid eating late at night and overeating.
 Don’t eat 2-3 hours before bed.
+And, if you do need a bite to eat, eat fruit such as m